AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 - Error codes 5xx : server could not process the request due to internal errors

 ### Notifications
-A notification message has the very same representation of a `request` with the only difference the `id` member **MUST NOT** be present.
-This means the issuer is not interested nor expects any reponse to this message.
+A notification message has the same representation of a `request` with the only difference being that the `id` member **MUST NOT** be present.
+This means the issuer is not interested nor expects any response to this message.
 It's up to the receiver to take actions accordingly.
-For instance the receiver **MAY** decide to execute the method, or, in case of errors or methods not allowed, drop the connection thus closing the session.
+For instance, the receiver **MAY** decide to execute the method, or, in case of errors or methods not allowed, drop the connection and close the session.

 #### Error member
 As seen above a `response` **MAY** contain an `error` member.
 When present this member **MUST** be an Object with:
 - mandatory member `code` : a Number which identifies the error occurred
 - mandatory member `message` : a short human readable sentence describing the error occurred
-- optional member `data` : a Structured or Primitive value that contains additional informations about the error.
-The value of this member is defined by the Server (e.g. detailed error information, nested errors etc.).
+- optional member `data` : a Structured or Primitive value that contains details about the error.
+The value of this member is defined by the Server (e.g. detailed error information, nested errors, etc.).

 ## Protocol Flow
 - Client starts session by opening a TCP socket to the server
 - Client advertises and request protocol compatibility
 - Server confirms compatibility and declares ready
 - Client starts/resumes a session
-- Client sends request for authorization for each of it's workers
+- Client sends request for authorization for each of its workers
 - Server replies back with responses for each authorization
 - Server sends `mining.set` for constant values to be adopted for following mining jobs
 - Server sends `mining.notify` with minimal job info
 - Client mines on job
-- Client sends `mining.submit` if any solution found for the job
+- Client sends `mining.submit` if any solution is found for the job
 - Server replies whether solution is accepted
 - Server optionally sends `mining.set` for constant values to be adopted for following mining jobs (if something changed)
 - Server sends `mining.notify` with minimal job info